Before anything else, I just gotta say this first: 2017 was freakin’ amazing. (2017 Year in Review).

 His full name?
 Jean-François Ferrillon.
 It was great to ‘pick the brains’ of an artist like him because it was like stepping into a whole new world!

 ITALY.
 Yet another new European country that was high on my travel list.
 As someone who is into the Roman Empire’s history, I made sure to make a stop in Rome and the Vatican (thanks to Through Eternity Tours).
 I only spent a few days there, but as a whole, it surely was everything that I imagined it to be — and more!
-I’m already planning on revisiting this city so that I can stay a longer time and thoroughly explore the ruins.
+I’m already planning on revisiting this city so that I can stay a long time and thoroughly explore the ruins.

 Meanwhile, a trip to Italy is not complete without checking off the famous lagoon of Venice.
 A lot of people actually dissuaded me from visiting this place because they say that it’s always packed with tourists; however, if I follow that advice then I would never see the places that I want to see, right?
 So I went and I had a swell time exploring the areas around the Grand Canal (even riding a gondola at one point) whilst enjoying cups of gelato from time to time!
 (To add, there weren’t that many tourists during this time of the year and the weather was also perfect).